Free Shipping on Orders $100+ Shop Now

 Check out these five choices below and try our suggestions for adding them into your daily diet.

 Red Bell Pepper: Surprise!
-Red bell peppers have almost three times the vitamin C of an orange.
-In fact, just half of one pepper will give you your recommended daily dose of the stuff.
+Red bell peppers have almost three times the Vitamin C of an orange.
+Just half of one pepper will give you your recommended dose.
 Plus, bell peppers are amazing raw or cooked!
-Try dipping pepper slices in hummus for an afternoon snack or toss it in a stir-fry for dinner.
+Try dipping slices in this hummus recipe below for an afternoon snack.

 Blueberries: All berries are good for you, but blueberries pack the most punch.
 These blue-hued beauties have the highest levels of disease-fighting antioxidants, according to research.
 The vitamin C in blueberries also blunts the effects of stress by reducing free radicals and bolstering your immune system, which means blueberries will also help alleviate your allergies!
 Bake an organic blueberry tart or just enjoy them whole.